QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 3. The number of Pods and containers are displayed on the cluster built-in node monitor section on the cluster detailed page of QingCloud console.
 4. Make sure vxnet could access intenet for calling QingCloud IaaS API and pulling images (**Please bind EIP to VPC**).
 5. Please use cluster vxnet just for kubernetes cluster, and use pod vxnets just for pods deployment.
 Don't mess them up.
 Also make cluster vxnet and pod vxnets in the same VPC.
+6. If end users choose to deploy log nodes and external ELK App cluster at same time by mistake, will use log nodes to manage log data by default, and if external ELK App cluster is deployed and Elastic Search server address is set at same time by mistake, will use exteral ELK App cluster by default.
-6. Please refer to [ Kubernetes Official Document](https://kubernetes.io/docs/home/) for more usage about Kubernetes.
+7. Please refer to [ Kubernetes Official Document](https://kubernetes.io/docs/home/) for more usage about Kubernetes.

 ----